Tactical-Starbase/Starmap-UI/README.md

 <!-- LICENSE -->
 ## License

-TPS Starmap is an open source client built on top of the <strong>`ISAN Starmap`</strong> and <strong>`Starmap API`</strong> made to allow storage of ISAN locations
+TACMap is an open source client built on top of the <strong>`ISAN Starmap`</strong> and <strong>`Starmap API`</strong> made to allow storage of ISAN locations
 <strong>`Copyright (C) 2021 Spedione`</strong>